ibcn-cloudlet/dianne/doc/gettingstarted.md

 	cd tools/
 	java -jar generated/distributions/executable/all.jar

+You can export all configurations at once using `./gradlew export`.
 Another option is to directly launch DIANNE using the build tool by executing:

 	./gradlew run.all